 • Built-in warm/cool light

 |Apple iPad Mini||• Great screen resolution|

 • Small, lightweight, and portable

-The Samsung Galaxy Tab A is a great all rounder tablet that ticks all the boxes for reading, browsing, and more.
-It has a 1920 X 1200 screen resolution and a full HD display, which gives the user a sharper, clearer reading experience.
+The 8″ Samsung Galaxy Tab A is a great all-rounder that ticks all the boxes for reading, browsing, and more.

-The built-in storage capacity is a roomy 32 GB, but if you’re looking for something even more substantial, you can expand it with an SD card up to a whopping 512 GB; meaning you can download e-books to your heart’s content without ever worrying about hitting your storage quota.
+The built-in storage capacity is a roomy 64 GB, but if you’re looking for something even more substantial, you can expand it with an SD card up to a whopping 512 GB.
+That way, you can download e-books to your heart’s content without ever worrying about hitting your storage quota.

-It also comes with 3 GB of RAM and a dual-core 1.8 GHz processor, which is powerful enough to that reading, as well as watching videos and playing games, is always super smooth and responsive.
+It also comes with 2 GB of RAM and a dual-core 2 GHz processor, which is powerful enough to ensure a super smooth and responsive reading experience.

 Its antiglare screen makes it particularly suited to reading in bright sunlight, so you can take this tablet with you to the beach and read your favorite titles on the sand without worrying about straining your eyes.
 And at 189 PPI, the screen also has a good resolution, so words and images appear crisp and sharp.